KevinKra/Notes/certifications/aws/developer/resource2.md

 ### Provisioned Mode

 If you choose provisioned mode, you specify the number of reads and writes per second that you require for your application.
-You can use auto scaling to adjust your table’s provisioned capacity automatically in response to traffic changes.
+You can use auto-scaling to adjust your table’s provisioned capacity automatically in response to traffic changes.
 This helps you govern your DynamoDB use to stay at or below a defined request rate in order to obtain cost predictability.

 **Provisioned mode is a good option if any of the following are true:**